-Alternative C is also parallel to and would impact approximately 4,003 LF of Moark Ditch (COW9) and Cypress Creek Ditch (COW5), both are intermittent streams located within the alternative.
-Approximately 3,665 LF of ephemeral and intermittent man-made ditches associated with roadside ditches and field divisions are present within the alternative.
+Alternative C would impact approximately 8,102 LF of stream, of which 3,371 LF would be considered ephemeral man-made ditches associated with roadside ditches and field divisions.
+Alternative C is parallel to and would impact approximately 4,731 LF of Moark Ditch (COW9), Cypress Creek Ditch (COW5), and other intermittent streams located within the alternative.
 Direct and indirect impacts include those identified in Alternative 2.

-Alternative C would impact approximately 4.5 acres of a forested wetland located near Clay County Road 155 and approximately 25 acres of PFW.
+Alternative C would impact approximately 2.1 acres of a forested wetland located near Clay County Road 155 and approximately 25.0 acres of PFW.
 Direct and indirect impacts include those identified in Alternative 2.
 Indirect impacts could include off-site sedimentation resulting from construction activities, decreased stormwater capacity and reduction in surface water infiltration.